 The first step after testing positive is to see a health care provider, even if you don’t feel sick.
 Prompt medical care is the best way to stay healthy.

-People with HIV work closely with their health care providers to make important decisions, such as when to start treatment and what HIV medicines to take.
-Making these decisions begins with a baseline evaluation.
+People with HIV work closely with their health care providers to decide when to start treatment and what HIV medicines to take.
+Making these decisions begins with an HIV baseline evaluation.

-A baseline evaluation includes all the information collected during a person’s initial visits with a health care provider.
-An HIV baseline evaluation involves a review of the person’s health and medical history, a physical exam, and lab tests.
+An HIV baseline evaluation includes all the information collected during a person’s initial visits with a health care provider.
+The HIV baseline evaluation includes a review of the person’s health and medical history, a physical exam, and lab tests.

-The purpose of a baseline evaluation is to:
+The purpose of an HIV baseline evaluation is to:

-The following tests are conducted as part of a baseline evaluation.
+The following lab tests are included in an HIV baseline evaluation.

 The CD4 count is also used to monitor the effectiveness of HIV medicines once ART is started.

-A viral load test measures how much virus is in the blood (viral load).
+A viral load test measures how much virus is in the blood (HIV viral load).
 A goal of HIV treatment is to keep a person’s viral load so low that the virus can’t be detected by a viral load test.
 A high viral load increases the urgency to start ART.

 Drug-resistance testing identifies which, if any, HIV medicines will not be effective against a person’s strain of HIV.
-Drug resistance test results are used to guide selection of an HIV regimen.
+Health care providers consider a person’s drug resistance test results when recommending an HIV treatment regimen.

 Testing for sexually transmitted infections (STIs)